 - Talk with students about your own sense of purpose and what makes your life meaningful.

 - Encourage students to use the Purpose Challenge Toolkit to kick-start their thinking about purpose.
-After completing the toolkit, students will have the opportunity to write an essay about purpose and enter it into a drawing for prizes including up to $25,000 in college scholarships!

 - Try out the activities to get familiar with how to foster purpose.